n3s0/certchecker/README.md

 simple.
 Plus, it's been a desired project of mine for learning Go and to see where Go can be used.

+## Roadmap

+At the moment this application provides simple information back about the expiry of a TLS certificate.
+But, down the road I intend on the following.
+Just some next steps until the next release tag.

+1. Pulling more data from the certificate for the site.
+2. Using a configuration file to have a daemonized process that will pull this data from multiple sites.
+3. Reports sent via email, sms, or chat integrations.
+4. The ability to separate entities and report to them with data that only concerns their infrastructure.
+5. Potential sponsorship to manage it in various package repositories of different Linux distros.
+6. Ability to send the data concerning a TLS certificate to a database.

+This is just a simple writeup for next steps related to this project.
+Please let me know if anyone wants features not listed above.

 ## Build

 The current build will be undergoing a refactoring at some point.